-The WBL Coordinator should establish procedures for maintaining student files.
+The WBL Coordinator should establish procedures for maintaining student files, hard copy or electronically.
 Taking into account local policies and procedures, at the very minimum, student files should contain the following documentation:

-- A copy of the student's Individual Graduation Plan - The student's completed application signed by parents/guardians. - The criteria checklist from Section 6 verifying the placement type - A completed Training Agreement signed by all participants - A customized Training Plan signed by all participants (created in C-NET) - Safety Training agreement form (found in Section 12) - Written evaluations of the student's work performance - Grading rubric indicating how student grades are determined including the factor of employer evaluations and student portfolios/journals
+- A copy of the student's Program of Study - The student's completed application signed by parents/guardians. - The criteria checklist verifying the placement type - A completed Training Agreement signed by all participants - A customized Training Plan signed by all participants (created in C-NET) - Safety Training agreement form (found in Section 12) - Written evaluations of the student's work performance - Grading rubric indicating how student grades are determined including the factor of employer evaluations and student portfolios